anoniket/interntest/README.md

 ## Available Scripts

-In the project main directory, after doint
+In the project main directory, after doing

 ### `npm install`
 you can run: